GibrilKharfallah/ModelQuest/README.md

-# Supervised Learning Project
+# 📈 ModelQuest : A Supervised Learning Project

-This notebook demonstrates a complete machine learning pipeline using **supervised learning** techniques in Python, leveraging the `scikit-learn` library.
+ModelQuest is a complete machine learning pipeline using **supervised learning** techniques in Python, leveraging the `scikit-learn` library.

 ## 📘 Project Overview